Module Manager - Developer Guide

 Step 1:

-When a user enters a delete from semester command, e.g delete id/IS4241 s/4
+When a user enters a delete from semester command, e.g delete id/IS4241 s/4, this command is being parsed in Controller.

 Step 2: